o7-machinehum/Worlds/README.md

 <img src="Graphics/Header.png" alt="drawing" width="1000"/>

 Worlds is an open protocol designed to manage the economic and game theoretical components of a distributed MMO.
 This repository is focused on implementing the minimum dependencies required for developers to get up and running.
 It it still under development and has a planned deployment in 2019 on the EOS main net.
-For more detailed info please read the (somewhat out of date) paper [here](https://github.com/Machine-Hum/Worlds/blob/master/Worlds-Whitepaper/whitepaper.pdf).
+For more detailed info please read the paper [here](https://github.com/Machine-Hum/Worlds/blob/master/Worlds-Whitepaper/whitepaper.pdf).
 This repository contains three main components.

 * The Worlds Whitepaper
 * The Worlds Engine